agl-alexglopez/heap-allocator-workshop/docs/rbtree_analysis.md

 - The traditional CLRS implementation of a Red Black tree will perform well in any application where there are many calls `malloc()` and `free()` and the tree remains small.
 - The extra complexity of managing duplicates speeds up the tree slightly when the tree remains small.
+- The number of free nodes in this test was small.
+There were only roughly `INSERT PEAK HERE`, so the list allocators, even `list_bestfit`, can do well here.

 ### Utilization

-While it was not productive to compare speeds of the list allocators to the tree allocators, the list allocators can show value in their high utilization due to low overhead to maintain the list.
-Let's compare utilization across the insertion/deletion, coalescing, and tracing applications.
+The list allocators can again show value in their high utilization due to low overhead to maintain the list.
+We can compare utilization across the insertion/deletion, coalescing, and tracing applications.

 ![chart-utilization](/images/chart-utilization.png)